Honesty-humility factor of the HEXACO model of personality: Antisocial behaviors and traits

-Recent research has shown that the Honesty-Humility factor is strongly negatively correlated with the "Dark Triad" of personality (i.e. narcissism, psychopathy, and Machiavellianism).
+Recent research has shown that the honesty-humility factor is strongly negatively correlated with the "dark triad" of personality (i.e. narcissism, psychopathy, and Machiavellianism).
 These 3 traits in tandem describe a person who is self-centered, manipulative, and un-empathetic, someone willing to use or hurt others for personal gain.
-Conversely, a person who is high on Honesty-Humility is sincere and honest in their dealings with others, concerned with obtaining a fair outcome for all parties involved, unselfish, and modest.
+Conversely, a person who is high on honesty-humility is sincere and honest in their dealings with others, concerned with obtaining a fair outcome for all parties involved, unselfish, and modest.

-Another study has shown that Honesty-Humility is significantly negatively correlated with displaced aggression and vengefulness.
+Another study has shown that honesty-humility is significantly negatively correlated with displaced aggression and vengefulness.
 It is also negatively correlated with immediate or premeditated forms of reaction/revenge against a transgressor.
 People who are high in Honesty-Humility are unlikely to exhibit displaced aggression or vengefulness or to immediately pick a fight or plan to "get even" with someone who has wronged them.
 Although forgiveness and tolerance are aspects of agreeableness, a reluctance to engage in anti-social and vengeful behaviors seems to be a hallmark of Honesty-Humility.

 Political attitudes

-In a similar vein, Honesty-Humility has been shown to be negatively correlated with Social Dominance Orientation (SDO).
-This effect is moderated by interest in politics, such that people who were high in Honesty-Humility and very interested in politics scored at half the levels on the SDO scale as compared to their low interest counterparts, Both groups, though, with high Honesty-Humility scores were below baseline on SDO.
+In a similar vein, honesty-humility has been shown to be negatively correlated with social dominance orientation (SDO).
+This effect is moderated by interest in politics, such that people who were high in Honesty-Humility and very interested in politics scored at half the levels on the SDO scale as compared to their low interest counterparts.
+Both groups, though, with high Honesty-Humility scores were below baseline on SDO.

 Risky behavior and sensation seeking

-Honesty-Humility has also been shown to be negatively correlated with Sensation Seeking and Risk Taking behaviors, as well as Thrill and Adventure Seeking, Experience Seeking, Boredom Susceptibility, and Disinhibition.
-This indicates that people high in Honesty-Humility are likely to be fairly reserved and level-headed individuals who do not take unnecessary risks, act on impulse or engage in dangerous or reckless behavior out of boredom.
+Honesty-humility has also been shown to be negatively correlated with sensation seeking and risk-taking behaviors, as well as thrill and adventure seeking, experience seeking, boredom susceptibility, and disinhibition.
+This indicates that people high in honesty-humility are likely to be fairly reserved and level-headed individuals who do not take unnecessary risks, act on impulse or engage in dangerous or reckless behavior out of boredom.

 Workplace behavior

-Honesty-Humility is also strongly negatively correlated with workplace delinquency (e.g. stealing from your employer, vandalism, absenteeism, alcohol use at work).
+Honesty-humility is also strongly negatively correlated with workplace delinquency (e.g. stealing from an employer, vandalism, absenteeism, alcohol use at work).
 It is also strongly positively correlated with the Employee Integrity Index, which is a measure of attitudes about and admissions to theft.
-People high in Honesty-Humility have strict, negative views about theft/thieves, and also report that they have stolen lesser amounts of money than their low Honesty-Humility counterparts.
-Additionally, Honesty-Humility predicts supervisor ratings of workplace performance, above and beyond ratings of the other five aspects of personality.
+People high in honesty-humility have strict, negative views about theft/thieves, and also report that they have stolen lesser amounts of money than their low–honesty-humility counterparts.
+Additionally, honesty-humility predicts supervisor ratings of workplace performance, above and beyond ratings of the other five aspects of personality.

 Creativity

-Honesty-Humility also has a negative relationship with self-reported creativity; though, no relationship between creativity and Agreeableness was found.
-Previous research found a strong, negative correlation of the Agreeableness factor of the five-factor model of personality with creativity, however the HEXACO model of Agreeableness is a different construct.
-Additionally, there is a strong correlation between the NEO-PI-R facet of Agreeableness and the HEXACO facet of Honesty-Humility.
+Honesty-humility also has a negative relationship with self-reported creativity, though no relationship between creativity and agreeableness was found.
+Previous research found a strong, negative correlation of the agreeableness factor of the five-factor model of personality with creativity; however, the HEXACO model of agreeableness is a different construct.
+Additionally, there is a strong correlation between the NEO-PI-R facet of agreeableness and the HEXACO facet of honesty-humility.
 Honesty-humility is also uncorrelated with objectively assessed intelligence.